 A simple four ingredient strawberry sauce that's the perfect topping for angel food cakes, crepes, ice creams, or any other sweet treat!

 My parents once told me about a time with they had garden in New Mexico.
 I was just a toddler then, but apparently I got away from them and raided the fresh strawberries.

 For today's dish, I decided to share my four ingredient strawberry sauce.
-You can use it to top ice cream like we did or try it on angel food cake, pound cake, or even a breakfast pastry for the ultimate guilty pleasure.
-Let’s get started.
+You can use it to top ice cream like we did or try it on pancakes, pound cake, buttermilk biscuits, or even a breakfast pastry for the ultimate guilty pleasure.

-- First, gather up the strawberries, sugar, and salt.
-Measure out a 1/4 a cup of water and set it aside.
+First, gather up the fresh strawberries, sugar, and salt.
+Measure out a ¼ a cup of water and set it aside.

 Next, grab a stock pot or a large saucepan and dump all the ingredients in together.
 Put the pan over medium heat and grab a wooden spoon.

 You need to stir the mixture for about 15 minutes so it can cool.
 It's needs to cool a little or you risk burning yourself on the next step.

-- Then, use an emulsifier to blend the strawberries and liquid together.
+Then, use an emulsifier to blend the strawberries and liquid together.
 If you don't have one, it's okay, use your blender or food processor.

-- Last, use the sauce while it's warm or store it away for later.
-We like to make this strawberry sauce the night before a special breakfast.
+Last, use the strawberry sauce while it's warm or store it away for later.
+We like to make this sauce the night before a special breakfast.

-- The sauce can be stored in your fridge in a sealed container for up to 3-days.
+Just like our butterscotch sauce, this one can be stored in your fridge in a sealed container for up to 3-days.
 Mason jars work the best for us, but Tupperware will suffice as well.

-Strawberry Sauce Tips:
+Simple Strawberry Sauce Tips: